ewuweblab/ewuweblab.github.io/README.md

 Write a bio about yourself.
 Include your name, where you're from, what you do, and what you're interested in.

 ## Major
-I am an Art major.
+I am an Art major teaching Design.